ManyDesigns/Portofino/portofino-war-archetype/src/main/resources/archetype-resources/src/main/docker/README.md

 The scheme we've identified comprises these Docker images:
  - One for each database
+ - Three for the application:
- - One for the application
+   - One including the backend and the frontend as a single Tomcat web application
+   - One including only the backend (Tomcat)
+   - One including only the frontend (served by nginx)
- - One that extends the application's image with additional support for development and debugging.
+ - One that extends the application's all-in-one image with additional support for development and debugging.

 Unsurprisingly, the `database` directory contains files to build the database image(s), while the `application` directory contains the resources to build the application image and the `application/debug` directory the development